THE CHILD SAVIOR MYTH AND LITERARY ARCHETYPES

-Subject: ELA: Archetypes, Child Savior Myth;
+Subject: ELA: Archetypes,

 Lesson: one 45 - 55 minute class period.

 Learner Outcomes/Objectives: Students will be able to recognize and analyze the child savior myth, a recurring element in literature and film.
 Students will be introduced to the concept of literary archetypes.

-Description of the Film Clip: Man on Fire is an action film in which a former Special Forces operative named Creasy is employed as a bodyguard to protect the young daughter of a wealthy Mexican businessman.
+Description of the Snippet: "Man on Fire" is an action film in which a former Special Forces operative named Creasy is employed as a bodyguard to protect the young daughter of a wealthy Mexican businessman.
 Creasy is suffering from remorse for savage deeds committed when he was working in counter-insurgency.
 As the snippet opens, Creasy is shown drunk, guilt-ridden, and puzzled by a failed attempt to kill himself.
 Standing in the rain, a clear symbol of purification, he looks up to see the child watching him from the window.
 Thereafter, Creasy begins tutoring the girl and coaching her efforts to become a better swimmer.
 He grows increasingly fond of her unrelenting innocence.
 At the snippet's end, Creasy reaches for the bottle, uncaps it, recaps it, puts it down, and picks up the Bible.
 He is saved.

 How to Use This Guide:

 TWM suggests that teachers keep a pre-selected film in their classroom along with any handouts, readings, and other materials that a substitute will need.
-Be sure to get all of the required permissions from school administrators to allow this clip to be shown.
+Be sure to get all of the required permissions from school administrators to allow this snippet to be shown.